Freshwater is becoming increasingly scarce and some farms are looking for alternatives.

 The Dowhill Farm, located in Ayrshire, focuses on species such as samphire and sea aster for food consumption.
 While these unusual vegetables remain a niche market, they aren’t just selling them to fishmongers or upscale restaurants anymore.

-UK supermarket Tesco, which sells samphire during summer months, saw demand skyrocket by 80% in 2016 after the plant was featured on several popular TV cookery shows.
+UK supermarket Tesco, which sells samphire during summer months, saw demand skyrocket by 80 per cent in 2016 after the plant was featured on several popular TV cookery shows.

 Solving the problem of soil salinisation